How Does Anxious Attachment Work And What Does It Mean?

 Getty

-Once they are in a relationship, they may have high views of those they like, such as a partner or even their parents.
+Whether it’s yours or your partner’s attachment style, when people with unhealthy adult attachments are in a romantic relationship, they may have high views of those they like, such as a partner, close friend, or even their parents.
 At the same time, they may have a very low opinion of themselves and their capabilities.
+They may also ignore their own needs to please their friends, partners, or parents, which lends to the mistrust and anxiety that stems from anxious attachments.

 While this outcome can seem bleak, it can be corrected with the use of supportive strategies (such as online therapy.)
-Your care team can help you to draw boundaries and shift your self-perspective to possibly promote a higher quality of life in many.
+Your care team can help you to draw boundaries and shift your self-perspective to possibly develop a more securely-attached style in many.

 Most of us might model the same behavior with our children as was modeled to us.

-When you become a parent, you are generally responsible for the life of a completely new person, someone who is dependent on you; for many, that can be a strong motivator to try to develop a healthier attachment style.
-They may feel as if they want to do what's best for their child, so they might work as hard as possible to better themselves and help instill a more positive relationship pattern in their child.
+When you become a parent, you are generally responsible for your child’s life, someone who is dependent on you; for many, that can be a strong motivator to try to develop a healthier attachment style.
+They may feel as if they want to do what's best for their child, so they might work as hard as possible to better themselves and help instill a more secure attachment style in their child.

 We do want to note, however, that addressing these patterns can be easier said than done, and they can be difficult to tackle on your own.
 Simply becoming a parent and deciding that you're not going to act a certain way may not be enough for most to overcome what they've been through.
 That’s why online therapy, accountability support and more can be so vital as a secure attachment style is sought.

-Plus, research has found that online therapy can improve anxious attachment in many.
+Plus, only high-quality sources from peer-reviewed studies have found that online therapy can improve anxious attachment in many.
 One research study examined whether anxious and avoidant attachment styles improved during guided internet-based cognitive behavioral treatment (ICBT) for panic disorder.
-Its results suggested, “that anxious attachment can improve in ICBT for panic disorder even though the focus of the treatment is not on interpersonal relationships”.
+Its results suggested “that anxious attachment can improve in ICBT for panic disorder even though the focus of the treatment is not on interpersonal relationships.”

 Takeaway